JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

       ignore_errors: yes
 ```

-Now all that's left is running the following command:
+This playbook contains three separate tasks that will be run on all of the servers in the `hosts` file.
+This short playbook illustrates a lot of the power of Ansible while also being fairly easy to read and understand.
+The first task, as the name implies, copies the SSH from the control node (`delegate_to: localhost` means that the task itself should be run on the control node).
+Ansible variables look like `{{ inventory_hostname }}` and since Ansible will loop over all of the servers in the `hosts` file, this one is used as a placeholder for the current iteration of that loop.
+The second and third tasks wait for the SSH service to be available, then test the SSH key with ping using the key.

+Running the following command will run the playbook using the `hosts` inventory file:

 ```
-ansible-playbook -i ./ansible/inventory/hosts ./ansible/playbooks/ssh-key-setup.yml --user justin --ask-pass
+ansible-playbook -i ./ansible/inventory/hosts ./ansible/playbooks/ssh-key-setup.yml --ask-pass
 ```

-This will copy over the public SSH key to the server, and subsequent SSH requests can use the flag `--private-key ~/.ssh/ansible`.
+Subsequent SSH requests can use the flag `--private-key ~/.ssh/ansible` instead of asking for the remote password.
 For example, the following command will run the same playbook using the SSH key instead:

 ```
 ansible-playbook -i ./ansible/inventory/hosts ./ansible/playbooks/ssh-key-setup.yml --private-key ~/.ssh/ansible
 ```

-This command tells Ansible to use the specific inventory to run the playbook found in `ssh-key-setup.yml` using the ansible private key.

 [![Running a playbook to copy over a public key](ansible-ssh-setup-playbook.jpg "Running a playbook to copy over a public key")](ansible-ssh-setup-playbook.jpg)
 *Running a playbook to copy over a public key*